The following accessories are available for the Time Machine.

 Infrared Beam Sensor

 This optical sensor uses an invisible beam of infrared light.
-An automotive reflector is used to reflect the beam back to the detector, or the detector may be unplugged and put at the end of an extension cable and pointed back towards the beam.
+A special reflector is used to reflect the beam back to the detector, or the detector may be unplugged and put at the end of an extension cable and pointed back towards the beam.
 The sensor is arranged so that the subject you wish to photograph will block the beam and trigger an exposure.
-The detection range is about 15 feet when used with a reflector.
-The range is greater than 25 feet when the emitter is placed at the end of an extension cable.
+The detection range is about 25 feet when used with a reflector.
+The range is greater when the emitter is placed at the end of an extension cable.
 A 1/4-20 threaded fitting in the bottom allows you to mount the sensor on a camera tripod (tripod is not included).
 Includes a 6 foot cable sensor cable and 6 foot extension cable.

 Infrared Beam Sensor for Crossed Beams